 Medical Negligence Claims *

-Medical negligence * (also known as clinical negligence) is a term used to describe situations where a patient suffers a personal injury * as a result of an error made by medical practitioner.
-In most cases medical professionals are dedicated, diligent and ensure that the treatment you are receiving is upheld to the highest of medical standards.
-However, medical negligence claims * usually occur where error is made during surgery, a patient is misdiagnosed or a medical practitioner fails to act or notice an illness or medical need.
-Generally, when the medical care a person receives is below the standard expect from a medical practitioner causing injury, loss of quality of life, or in some cases leading to death, a person (or their loved ones) may be able to make a medical negligence claim *.
+Medical negligence * (also known as clinical negligence) is a term used to describe situations where a patient suffers a personal injury * as a result of an error made by the medical practitioner.
+In most cases, medical professionals are dedicated, diligent and ensure that the treatment you are receiving is upheld to the highest of medical standards.
+However, medical negligence claims * usually occur where an error is made during surgery, a patient is misdiagnosed or a medical practitioner fails to act or notice an illness or medical need.
+Generally, when the medical care a person receives is below the standard expected from a medical practitioner causing injury, loss of quality of life, or in some cases leading to death, a person (or their loved ones) may be able to make a medical negligence claim *.

 Medical negligence * and the resulting effects, injuries and/or illnesses, can be attributed to the negligence of medical practitioners such as; doctors, nurses, medical consultants, surgeons, plastic surgeons, physiotherapists, opticians, dentists, psychologists and lab technicians, for example.
 The list can be extended to members of a medical facility, either in the private or public sector.

 Medical negligence claims usually involve situations whereby there has been:

 - delay in diagnosing an illness or injury